Head injury in children

 There may be persistent bleeding in the sub-dural space.
 This sometimes makes it necessary to drain the area several times or a shunt (a drainage tube) can be inserted into the area containing the bleed to drain the blood into another part of the body.

-Blood collected in the extradural cavity, which is the space between the skull and the dura.
+Extra-dural haemorrhage is where blood collects in the space between the skull and the dura.
 It is usually the result of a tear to an artery in the temporal bone (the bone at the side of the head).
 This is classed as a neurosurgical emergency and urgent surgery is often necessary to drain the blood from the extra-dural cavity.

 Possible complications of head injury

-Most children suffer swelling of the brain after a severe head injury.
+Swelling of the brain affects most children after a severe head injury.
 It can occur within hours or it may not happen for a few days.
 This swelling causes a rise in pressure within the brain (intra cranial pressure or ICP).
 The way we monitor intra cranial pressure is explained in greater detail later.

-If the skin or the skull has been broken, a child's head injury may leave them at risk of infection both at the time and afterwards.
-If we have identified the source of the infection (using a series of blood tests, swabs, urine tests and/or X-rays) we will give the child antibiotics, either by mouth or directly into the bloodstream.
+Infection may be at risk if the skin or the skull has been broken, both at the time of the injury and afterwards.
+If we have identified the source of the infection (using a series of blood tests, swabs, urine tests and/or x-rays) we will give your child antibiotics, either by mouth or directly into the bloodstream.